Our Governors

 Catherine Gutteridge - Parent Governor

-My name is Catherine Gutteridge and I have been a Knowle Park parent for over seven years.
-I currently have twins in Year 6.
-I have been a Parent Governor for the past four years and the SEND Governor for the last two.
+My name is Catherine Gutteridge and I have been a Knowle Park parent for approximately ten years.
+My three children attended the school and I have been a Parent Governor and the SEND Governor for the last four years.
 I enjoy this role and have gained much knowledge on the challenges faced by SEND children, their parents and school staff and how to support them in this important area.
 I am committed to helping improve the education of ALL the school’s children, from those who struggle to high achievers (and all those in-between), especially in STEM subjects as my background is in science.
 I also believe it is essential to maintain good channels of communication between parents and the school as this is key to the smooth running of the school community.

 How do I contact the Knowle Park School Governors?